fmalina/revisions-blocl/activism/doughnuteconomics.md

 More equal societies, be they rich or poor, turn out to be healthier and happier.

-Don’t wait for economic growth to reduce inequality – because it won’t.
+Don't wait for economic growth to reduce inequality – because it won't.
 Instead, create an economy that is distributive by design.

 To do so, however, it must alter the distribution not only of income but also of